Algebraic capacities as tropical polynomials over the reduced $c_1$-positive symplectic cone: Introduction

-Let $(X,\omega,J)$ be the triple where $X$ is a closed $4$-manifold with symplectic form $\omega$ and tamed almost complex structure $J$.
-We consider the following quantitative invariant which we call the {\bf $k$-th tamed capacity} Here $J$-nefness is the almost complex analogue of the nefness in algebraic geometry and $ind(A)$ denotes the real Gromov-Taubes dimension $A^2-K\cdot A$.
-When $(\omega,J)$ is a K\"{a}hler pair, this definition naturally coincides with the algebraic capacity $c_k^{alg}$ for a polarized surface in \cite{Algebraic}.
-Note that $c_k^{alg}$ can be defined for possibly non-smooth algebraic surfaces, and our $f_k$ can be defined for possibly non-integrable $J$ which is only assumed to be tamed by $\omega$.
+where $K_Y$ is the canonical class of $Y$.
+In this paper, we delve into the so-called {\bf tamed triple} $(X,\omega,J)$, where $X$ is a closed $4$-manifold possessing a symplectic form $\omega$ and a tamed almost complex structure $J$.
+We introduce the following quantitative invariant $f_k(X,\omega,J)$ for each positive integer $k$, which we call the {\bf $k$-th tamed capacity}, to be Here $H^{+}_J(X)=H^{1,1}_J(X)\cap H^2(X;\RR)$, introduced in \cite{comparetamecompatible}, is the space of $J$-invariant cohomology classes housing almost K\"{a}hler classes, where $H^{1,1}_J(X)\subseteq H^2(X;\CC)$ is the almost complex analogue of the Dolbeault cohomology group.
+The term ``$J$-nefness" is the almost complex analogue of nefness in algebraic geometry, while $ind(A)$ denotes the real Gromov-Taubes dimension $A^2-K\cdot A$ where $K=K_{\omega}=K_J$ denotes the canonical class associated to $\omega$ or $J$.
+Further elucidation of these definitions will be provided in subsequent sections.
+When $(\omega,J)$ is a K\"{a}hler pair coming from a projective embedding of $X$, this definition naturally aligns with the $k$-th algebraic capacity $c_k^{\rm{alg}}$ for a smooth polarized surface in \cite{Algebraic}.
+Note that $c_k^{\rm{alg}}$ can be defined for possibly non-smooth algebraic surfaces, and $f_k$ can be defined for possibly non-integrable $J$ which is only assumed to be tamed by $\omega$.
+Since there are also plenty of examples of non-K\"{a}hler (thus non-algebraic) symplectic manifolds (\cite{KodairaThurston},\cite{Draghici},\cite{nonkahlerruled},\cite{nonkahlerT4}), our $f_k$'s are more general in this sense.

-This definition seems to heavily depend on the almost complex structure $J$.
-However, we have the following observation:

-\begin{prop}[Proposition \ref{prop:equivalentdef}] If $X$ is a rational surface $\CC\PP^2\#n\overline{\CC\PP}^2$, $f_k$ only depends on the cohomology class $[\omega]$. \end{prop} Therefore, in this case $f_k$ can be naturally viewed as a function over the region in $H^2(X;\RR)$ which admits symplectic classes.
-The main result of this note is that after further assuming the condition $c_1\cdot\omega>0$ (which contains all toric surfaces and del Pezzo surfaces), the pattern of $f_k$ can be described by tropical polynomials.
+Utilizing the machinery of embedded contact homology (ECH), \cite{rationalobs} gives compelling applications concerning obstructions to symplectic embeddings into polarized algebraic surfaces, particularly toric surfaces, highlighting the significance of the quantities $c_k^{\rm{alg}}$'s.
+The application of algebraic geometry to study symplectic embedding problems traces its roots back to the seminal work of \cite{MPpacking}.
+However, the utilization of algebraic geometry diverges substantially between \cite{MPpacking} and \cite{rationalobs}.
+In \cite{MPpacking}, Nakai-Moishezon criterion and the understanding of curves on certain surfaces are applied to produce K\"{a}hler forms, leading to the existence of embeddings through the equivalence established between ball packings and the existence of symplectic forms on the blowup manifold.
+Conversely, in \cite{rationalobs}, those $c_k^{\rm{alg}}$'s are defined through an algebraic process and applied to give obstructions to embeddings.
+Our motivation of introducing the tamed capacities $f_k$'s is to explore the extent of what can be achieved by circumventing certain technical and deep results in algebraic geometry.